 First of all, apartments allow for community living.
 With communal spaces like club rooms and fitness centers, there is a greater sense of togetherness.
 The rise in apartment living has also allowed for a wider variety of lifestyle options.
 Many apartment residences feature luxurious amenities such as fitness classes, spa services, and concierge.
 Finally, many residences are located centrally within larger cities allowing for a livelier, urban lifestyle.

 While the amenities of an apartment might not be the first thing on your list of importance, they definitely can make a difference.
 Consider what you value most, and what you would consider to be a valuable perk.

 How important is it to you that your residence include access to a pool?
 What about a gym?
 The added cost of attending a different fitness center, for instance, can weigh into your total apartment cost.
 Do you expect state of the art service and amenities?
-For instance, if luxury is important to you must see these condos in Atlanta!

 2. Calculate the Total Price

 The cost is oftentimes the deciding factor.
 When considering cost, try to focus on the total amount.
 For instance, many residences have additional fees that might not be included in the final cost.
 Condo fees, maintenance fees, and special amenity fees are all things that should be considered before you make a final decision.

 3. Check for Security